flippakitten/orbital_defence_demo/README.md

 yarn

 cp database.yml.example database.yml
-# edit your PG database credentials
+# edit your database credentials

 cp Profile.dev Procfile.env.dev
 # add your Google api key to GAPI

+# If you have cloned this repository, you'll need to delete and recreate the encrypted credentials file.
+# you can check what keys and passwords are needed in credentials.yml.example

+rm config/credentials.yml.enc
 EDITOR="vim" rails credentials:edit

 # Add your Nasa Earth Data API key
 # Update database credentials